New Year’s in Buenos Aires

 1. Sleep late, very late.

 2. If you can’t sleep late, go to church.
 It’s a cultural experience.
-And since it’s both a Sunday and New Year’s Day (i.e. most things are going to be closed), get cultural.
-Oh, and if you’re hungover, go to communion.
-The wine could take the edge off.
+And since it’s both a Sunday and New Year’s Day (i.e. most things are going to be closed), why not get cultural?

 3. Rent a bike.
-Ok, I’m not sure the bike rentals will be open, but you could rent it on Saturday for all of Sunday too and ride all over the city trafficless.
+Ok, I’m not sure the bike rentals will be open, but you could rent it on Saturday for all of Sunday too and ride all over the city without the traffic.

 4. Walk the empty streets with your camera, but keep your camera in your bag unless you’re taking a photo.
 Empty streets are popular with thieves and cameras and cell phones are hot items.